BahmanTahayori/nuts-ml/sphinx/source/tutorial/example.rst

   0: <ndarray> shape:32x32x3 dtype:uint8 range:20-255
   1: <int> 9

-As expected, sample column 0 contain RGB images of shape 32x32x3 with value in range 0 to 255 and the class labels in column 1 are an integers.
+As described, sample column 0 contains RGB images of shape 32x32x3 with values in range 0 to 255 and the class labels in column 1 are integers.

 .. note::